syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 }
 {% endhighlight %}

-The following code example explains the `GetRatio` property of the `ViewModel` class:
+The following code example explains the `GetRatio` property of the `ViewModel` class.

 {% highlight c# %}
 public class ViewModel : INotifyPropertyChanged